EthGlobalTaipei/VaultAI/Readme (Rootstock deployment).md

 * See https://chatDeFi.app

 - [x] 1) Clear short one-sentence description of your submission.
-    * The [chatDeFi.app](http://chatdefi.app) AI agent democratizes DeFi by enabling anyone to create and execute DeFi investment strategies by simply typing in their desired DeFi investment strategy into a user-friendly chatbot interface.
+    * The [chatDeFi.app](http://chatdefi.app) AI agent democratizes DeFi by enabling anyone to create, execute, manage DeFi investment strategies by simply typing in their desired DeFi investment strategy into a user-friendly chatbot interface.

 - [ ] 2) Short description of what you integrated Rootstock with and how.
     *